-The human attention span has been shortened from tens of seconds to mere seconds.
-Your users want to jump-in, do what they want to do and switch to other activities.
+The human attention span has been shortened from tens to mere seconds.
+Your users want to jump in, do what they want, and switch to other activities.
 Anything else is considered a waste of time and a lesson in frustration.

-Performance testing, and even more importantly performance engineering, is an important part of the software development lifecycle which ensures that the users of your digital product won’t be negatively affected by performance issues, and that your blink-of-an-eye fast digital experience will win your clients over.
+Performance testing, and even more importantly, performance engineering, is an integral part of the software development lifecycle, ensuring that your digital product’s users won’t be negatively affected by performance issues and that your blink-of-an-eye fast digital experience will win your clients over.

 What does it mean in practice?

-Testing later is too risky for digital products as it easily becomes too little, too late.
-The changes of the system architecture may be too deep to do later on, so it’s better to do at a very early stage in order to ensure the performance characteristics of all the components of their design and implementation.
+Testing later is too risky for digital products as it quickly becomes too little, too late.
+The changes in the system architecture may be too deep to do later on, so it’s better to do them at a very early stage to ensure the performance characteristics of all the components of their design and implementation.

 Who is responsible for performance?